-Leaders transporting girls to an event are not expected to purchase booster seats or cushions – this is the responsibility of parents.
+Leaders transporting girls to an event aren't expected to purchase booster seats or cushions – this is the responsibility of parents.

-Leaders, helpers and parents collecting or taking home unit members in their own cars because their normal transport is unexpectedly not available do not require booster seats/cushions as this is ‘an occasional journey over a short distance’.
-This does not apply to journeys which are planned in advance.
+Leaders, helpers and parents collecting or taking home unit members in their own cars because their normal transport is unexpectedly not available don't require booster seats or cushions as this is ‘an occasional journey over a short distance’.
+This doesn't apply to journeys which are planned in advance.